People

 Dr. Wang is an Assistant Professor of Radiology and (by courtesy) of Electrical Engineering at Stanford University.
 He completed his PhD in Electrical Engineering at Stanford on maximizing the information content of dual energy CT.
 He then completed a postdoctoral fellowship at Johns Hopkins University in the I-STAR Lab, developing reconstruction and registration methods for image-guided surgery.
 Dr. Wang then spent several years in industry as a Senior Scientist in the Applied Research division at Varian Medical Systems, working on a number of topics related to image-guided radiotherapy.
 Since returning to Stanford, Dr. Wang is leading a comprehensive research program in advanced x-ray and CT imaging systems and methods, applied to diagnostic imaging and image-guided interventions and therapies.

-Dr. Wang enjoys spending time with his wife and daughter.
+Dr. Wang enjoys spending time with his family.
 He also enjoys running, biking, hiking, and traveling.

 Postdoctoral Fellows